 Multi-ProcessingOne big difference between a computer and a brain is that the computer is much better at executing multiple programs simultaneously.
 If a computer has multiple processors, each processor can execute a different program.
 Or the computer can use "time-slicing" to switch one processor between different programs, which may also be called "tasks" or "jobs".
 While some people may good at multi-tasking a few different activities, computers can easily execute hundreds of different tasks at the same time, without getting confused or schizophrenic.
-Different processes can interact by accessing the same files or by access the same memory locations.
+Different processes can interact by accessing the same files or by accessing the same memory locations.
 Special care needs to be taken when running multiple processes that interact with each other, as the order in which actions are taken by the different processes is not always predictable.

 Foreground Processes - Background ProcessesOne way to run multiple processes at the same time is put them in the "background" as you start them from a command line (shell window).
 When you start a process (task) in the background, the shell doesn't wait for that process to finish before returning to interactive mode and accepting additional commands.
 Besides the memory limitations of your system, there are no limits on the number of background commands you can enter.
 In order to run a command as a background process you type a space and an ampersand after the command.
 For example: